Mfarooq360/WinThumbsPreloader-V2/README.md

 ### Fast and Advanced Thumbnail Preloader for Windows Explorer

 Preload Windows Explorer thumbnails faster and more conveniently with WinThumbsPreloader V2.
-This project is designed to help generate thumbnails ahead of time so large folders can feel smoother to browse in Explorer.
+This project is designed to help generate thumbnails ahead of time so large folders can feel smoother to browse.

 ![WinThumbsPreloader Demo](https://raw.githubusercontent.com/Mfarooq360/WinThumbsPreloader/master/demo.gif)